Dollar Surges Following Release of Retail Sales Data

 The data "underline that the consumer recovery remains in good shape going into the second half of the year," said analysts at Capital Economics in a research note.

-Investors are now pricing in a 50% chance that the Fed raises rates again this year, up from 37% a day earlier.
+Investors are now pricing in a 53% chance that the Fed raises rates again this year, up from 37% a day earlier, according to CME Group data.
 Higher rates boost the dollar by making U.S. assets more attractive to yield-seeking investors.

 Continue Reading Below